“If a tree falls in the forest and no one is around to hear it, does it make a sound?”

-The 18th-century philosophical query raises some interesting perspectives on reality and our participation within it.
-But there’s one part of the riddle that no one disputes: The tree did in fact fall.
+The philosophical query raises some interesting perspectives on reality and our participation within it.
+But there’s one part of the riddle that no one disputes: The tree did fall.
 Things happen in this world—many of them stressful and polarizing—even if we make an effort to ignore them.

-For better or for worse, the news is never going on vacation.
-We passed that point in society quite a while ago.
+For better or worse, the news is never going on vacation.
 If you want a break from the news, even just to see what it might be like, you’re going to have to self-impose some sanctions.
-This kind of media avoidance is actually a rather popular method for achieving optimism—espoused by the likes of renowned abundance thinker Peter Diamandis.
-If you don’t fill your mind with pollutants—politics, controversy, natural disasters and tragedy, for example—your vision of the future will be much sunnier, as the thinking goes.
+This kind of media avoidance is actually a rather popular method for reducing media strain on our mental health.
+If you expose yourself to less media and reduce the degree to which you fill your mind with pollutants—politics, controversy, natural disasters and tragedy, for example—your mental health may improve, as the thinking goes.
 So, with a bit of trepidation, I accepted my SUCCESS editors’ proposal to actively avoid the news and see where it took me.
-I stuck my head in the sand for an entire month while, presumably, trees were falling all around me.
+I stuck my head in the sand for a month while, presumably, trees were falling all around me.

 Being relatively informed has always seemed to be something of a responsibility to me.
 Sure, we might see things that distress us on the news, but the notion that we can’t do anything about it feels like a slippery slope toward indifference.
-So, as most people, I’ve normally taken on the stress and anxiety that comes with consuming the news.
+So normally, I’ve taken on the stress and anxiety that come with consuming the news.

-It’s been reported that Warren Buffett reads six newspapers before starting his day.
-Personally, by breakfast I’ve normally half-processed a couple of headlines, which would then bounce around my head as unformed thoughts while I brush my teeth or feed the cat.
+It’s been reported that Warren Buffett reads six newspapers each day.
+Personally, by breakfast I’ve normally managed to half-process a couple of headlines, which then bounce around my head as unformed thoughts while I brush my teeth or feed the cat.
 Without those complex stories to halfheartedly grapple with during my monthlong abstention from keeping up with the rest of the world, my focus was a little more attentively placed on the things directly around me.

 The leaves on the courtyard tree have started to grow back.